OpenDirective/opendirective.github.io/_posts/2020-09-11-sending-mail-with-g-suite.md

 ### No need to use NodeFetch or NAXIOS

 `google-auth-library` includes a dependency on Gaxios, a version of AXIOS that works just fine for our purposes.
+It's called via a wrapper that retries under some auth error circumstances.

 ### The email functions